hack-rabbit/dotfiles/README.md

 - Many aliases I prefer (e.g. `l` for `dir`)
 - `..`, `...`, `~` - Go to upper/2-levels above/home directory
 - `cd -` - 1-level go to previous directory

+### Windows Terminal

+`settings.json` is a configuration file for Windows Terminal.
+To modify Windows Terminal configurations, open settings pane with `Ctrl+,` then click settings icon.
+This will open settings file in JSON format.

+The major changes are
+- Added [Afterglow](https://github.com/YabataDesign/afterglow-theme) colorscheme for Windows Powershell
+- Added menu to open Developer Powershell for VS2019